 The combined oestrogen/progesterone contraceptive pill or the progesterone only mini-pill are both useful for treating heavy periods and would provide additional contraception.
 They need to be taken throughout the month.

-How does a Mirena IUS help heavy periods?
+How does a Hormonal IUS help heavy periods?

-The Mirena IUS is a contraceptive device which is placed inside the womb.
-It contains a small amount of progesterone hormone called Levonorgestrel.
-This hormone is used in a variety of contraceptive Pills.
-The Mirena IUS releases levonorgestrel very slowly into the womb.
-This hormone stops the lining of the womb thickening each month making the periods shorter and lighter.
+The Hormonal Intra-Uterine System (IUS) is a contraceptive device which is placed inside the womb.
+It releases a small amount of progesterone hormone which stops the lining of the womb thickening each month - making periods shorter and lighter.

 How does it work as a contraceptive?

-The Mirena IUS makes it difficult for an embryo to implant in the womb.
+The Hormonal IUS makes it difficult for an embryo to implant in the womb.
 Cervical mucus also becomes thicker which makes it harder for sperm to get into the uterus.
-Finally, in some cases the Mirena IUS can temporarily stop the ovaries from producing eggs (ovulating).
+Finally, in some cases the Hormonal IUS can temporarily stop the ovaries from producing eggs (ovulating).

 How effective is it for treating heavy periods?